thisis-Shitanshu/airbnb-clone-mongo-graphql-backend/README.md

         - Will be use to merge multipple mutaions together.
     - The "listing" type is used for returning a listing while the "listing-input" type will be used to add a listing.

+# 4: Backend for Airbnb App Clone - GraphQL mutations part 2
+- The way the previous section work is:
+    - By using the mongoose model,
+        - we can import it anywhere we need to do something with databse because it is connected in the app.js.